frit007/lean-formatter/README.md

 Format an entire folder
 ```
-lake exe Format -folder ../batteries/Batteries -include ../batteries/.lake/build/lib  -include .lake/build/lib -filesPrWorker 1 -workers 16
+lake exe ProjectFormat -folder ../batteries/Batteries -include ../batteries/.lake/build/lib  -include .lake/build/lib -filesPrWorker 1 -workers 16

+lake exe ProjectFormat -folder ./PrettyFormat  -include .lake/build/lib -filesPrWorker 1 -workers 16

+lake exe ProjectFormat -folder ../mathlib4-master -include ../mathlib4-master/.lake/build/lib  -include .lake/build/lib -filesPrWorker 1 -workers 16
 ```
-[!CAUTION]
+>[!CAUTION]
-At the moment when formatting a folder we expect the toolchain bin to be part of the users path, because it is used to interpret files in the folder.
+>At the moment when formatting a folder we expect the toolchain bin to be part of the users path, because it is used to interpret files in the folder.
 This could be this folder ".elan\toolchains\leanprover--lean4---v4.17.0-rc1\bin" depending on the version.

 # Installation
 Add the project as a dependency to your project